lucasgfreeman/coffeeshop-revenue-analysis/README.md

 ### 1. Correlation Analysis

-- A correlation heatmap was created to assess linear relationships among all features.
+- A correlation heatmap was created to assess linear relationships among all variables.
 - Only correlations with |r| > 0.1 were highlighted as potentially meaningful for exploration, while smaller correlations were considered negligible.

 **Key findings:**